-5.5 Show Analysis Using DSD2
+5.5 Validity Analysis

 We show below how the DSD2 processing algorithm explained in the previous section generalizes from concrete XML documents to summary graphs.
 In fact, the DSD2 language has been designed with summary graph validation in mind.
 Since the DSD2 language is a generalization of the DTD language, the following algorithm could be adapted to DTD.
-One benefit of using DSD2 is that every validity requirement that merely appear as comments in the DTD schema for XHTML can be formalized in DSD2, as exemplified in the previous section.
+One benefit of using DSD2 instead of DTD or XML Schema is that it allows us to capture many more errors.
+Every validity requirement that merely appear as comments in the DTD schema for XHTML can be formalized in DSD2, as exemplified in the previous section.
 Of course, there still are syntactic requirements that even DSD2 cannot express.
 For instance, in tables, the thead, tfoot, and tbody sections must contain the same number of columns, and the name attributes of a elements must have unique values.
 Summary graphs clearly do not have the power to count such numbers of occurrences, so we do not attempt to also check these requirements.
-Still, our approach based on DSD2 captures more syntactic errors than possible with DTD or XML Schema.
+Still, our approach based on DSD2 captures more syntactic errors than is possible with DTD.
 Only the uniqueness requirements specified by ID and IDREF attributes are not checked, but they do not play a central role in the schema for XHTML anyway.

-Recall from Section 2.3 that we make a few modification of the documents at runtime just before they are sent to the clients.
-It is trivial to modify the XHTML schema to take these modifications into account.
-For instance, rather than requiring one or more entries in all lists, the analysis can permit any number since lists with zero entries are always removed.
+Recall from Section 2.3 that we make a few modification of the documents at run-time just before they are sent to the clients.
+It is trivial to modify the validation algorithm to take these modifications into account.
+For instance, rather that requiring one or more entries in all lists, the analysis permits any number since lists with zero entries are always removed anyway.

-Given a DSD2 schema and a summary graph SG associated to some show statement, we must check that every XML document in $\mathcal{L}(SG)$ is valid according to the schema.
+Given a DSD2 schema and a summary graph SG = (R, T, S, P) associated to some show statement, we must check that every XML document in $\mathcal{L}(SG)$ is valid according to the schema.
+The algorithm for validating a summary graph with respect to a DSD2 schema proceeds in a top-down manner mimicking the definition of the unfolding relation in Section 4.2, starting from the root elements in the templates of the summary graph root nodes.
 In contrast to the analyses described in the previous sections, we will describe this one in a less formal manner because of the many technical details involved.
-Rather than showing all the complex underlying equation systems or describing the entire algorithm in detailed pseudocode, we attempt to present a concise overview of its structure.
-Again, we focus on the declaration checking phase and the requirement checking phase.
-Since neither has side-effects on the instance document, they can be combined into a single traversal.
-The main part of the algorithm is then structured as two phases:
+Rather than showing all the complex underlying equation systems or describing the entire algorithm in detailed pseudo-code, we attempt to present an concise overview of its structure.